jcuenod/chicory-lang/README.md

 - Algebraic data types
 - JSX support and compiles to JSX

+## Eventual Goals

+- Performant JS
+- Readable compiled JSX (? maybe this is not a goal)
+- Excellent interop story with the JS ecosystem

 ## TODO

+- [ ] Vite plugin
 - [ ] Documentation
 - [ ] Language features (it's only a PoC right now)
 - [ ] Hindley-Milner type inference